Ranger Hiking Trail – South Mountain

 As you begin you will be walking towards the base of the mountain.
-Throughout the entire hike there will be moments of deception because you will not be able to see the slithering trail laid out before you and you will not realize you are at the end until you are nearing it.
+Throughout the entire hike there will be moments of deception because you will not be able to see the slithering trail laid out before you.
+Therefore, you will not realize you are at the end until you are nearing it.

 The pathway along Ranger Trail is very well marked and is a well-designed path.
 While you may be gaining elevation the path pretty much stays as a dirt flat path leading the way.